lumeland/lume.land/docs/core/server.md

 console.log("Listening on http://localhost:8000");
 ```

-This code starts a local server in the port `8000` and serve the static files in
+This code starts a local server on the port `8000` and serves the static files
-the `_site` folder.
+in the `_site` folder.

 ## Events